SEPTEMBER 9, 2019

 In general, this involves giving a lot of thought about how to present information visually.
 Curricula that do not use illustrations, pictures, and charts in abundance will be worthless for your VS child.
 Visual-spatial kids also need to learn to keyboard earlier than other children because they often have immense struggles with handwriting.
 They will get frustrated with their inability to communicate in writing if they are not able to type as quickly as their brains are thinking.
 There are some terrific online and offline tools for teaching typing to the younger set.
 The program that I am personally the most impressed with is Read, Write, and Type, by Talking Fingers.
 This is a highly visual and interactive program that introduces keyboarding at the same time as letter and phonics instruction.
 Also, because mechanics isn’t a strong suit for these learners, it is a good idea to focus more on content than details.
 Any curricula that overemphasize the importance of spelling, capitalization, and grammar, and underemphasizes the learning process will be disastrous for a visual-spatial learner.

 There are many wonderful tools to make learning more visually effective for your VS homeschooler.
 Bulletin boards, educational videos, hands-on manipulatives, graphic novels, posters, and of course the computer, are absolute necessities when teaching to this learning style.
 Math is a subject that especially needs visual cues.
 Math is traditionally taught through auditory methods such as reciting the facts aloud.
 Visual-spatial learners simply cannot retain the facts this way.
 Instead, they may memorize their multiplication facts by assigning visual stories or cues to each fact.
 Programs such as Times Tales and Time4MathFacts are designed for just this purpose.
 Another indispensable tool for visual-spatial learners is a sketch pad.
 Instead of taking notes, VS learners can learn to take “scribbles.”
 In a lecture, a movie, or while reading a book, these learners can keep track of the key ideas of the subject by doodling about it.
+In fact, creating infographics or graphic organizers is a perfect way to help VS learners make connections.

 There are many types of assistive technology to aid visual-spatial learners.
 Every homeschool of a VS child should invest in a good spell checking device for off-computer work (phonetic spell checkers are especially helpful), graphic organizer software that allows students to map out their writing visually, and story creation software to allow them to express their creativity in more ways than just text on a page.